-At the offices of Adamov Podiatry, our team of skilled professionals is committed to providing our patients with the highest levels of care to ensure optimum foot health.
+At the office of Adamov Podiatry, our team of skilled professionals is committed to providing our patients with the highest levels of care to ensure optimum foot health.
 We offer these tips to help you reduce your risk of foot and ankle injury:

 1.Warm up prior to any sports activity